-Matriculated students are those who have been accepted as candidates for the MST or M.S.Ed. and who have completed successfully 12 credits of graduate study at St. Thomas Aquinas College.
-Admission requirements include:
+Matriculated students in the Graduate School of Education are those who have been accepted as candidates for the MST or M.S.
+Ed. and who have completed successfully 9 credits of graduate study at St. Thomas Aquinas College.
+Specific admission requirements are outlined below: